Back to Blog

 Chris Riedmueller | Product Trainer

-When you’re in the market for new goods and services, you most likely dread the idea of sitting through monotone vendor product demonstrations - it’s just as much fun as watching oil paint dry.
-Selecting a new vendor is similar to a first date - it’s exciting, but also awkward and nerve-wracking.
-You want to be deemed likable, so you put your best foot forward.
-Product demonstrations are no different - presenters know that their first demonstration is likely their one and only time to make a good impression.
-Much like the hiring oral board for many corrections candidates, you try to filter out those candidates who have a strong moral compass and also fit into the culture.
+Presenters know that their first demonstration is likely their one and only time to make a good impression.
+Much like the hiring oral board for many corrections candidates, you try to filter out the candidates who have a strong moral compass and also fit into the culture.
 Just like on first dates, you want to avoid small talk and get to the substance.
-From an agency perspective, all you want at the end of the day is to choose the right inmate tracking system that serves your needs.
-Here are the top ten questions to ask an inmate tracking vendor to really get a grasp of their product, their customer service, their company culture, as well as the answers to your questions.
+From an agency perspective, all you can hope for is to choose the right inmate tracking system that serves your needs.

 1. What Makes Your Company Unique?

-We hear this all the time, but we don’t mind!
-It’s a totally viable question because you deserve to know what makes your candidate options a good fit.
+We hear this all the time, but we don’t mind.
+It’s a totally viable question to help you determine what candidates are a good fit.
 GUARDIAN RFID stands out from its competitors because it’s committed to helping corrections professionals create a safer, more secure, and more aware facility.
-GUARDIAN RFID manages, monitors, and tracks inmates in real time while supporting integration with existing enterprise and third-party systems.
-Detention facilities use GUARDIAN RFID to automate the documentation of security rounds, inmate movements, headcounts, activity logging, staff accountability, and so much more.
-Our customers receive the highest level of care from implementation to live system support.
-We are a corrections operations company to the core.
+GUARDIAN RFID manages, monitors, and tracks inmates in real-time while supporting integration with existing enterprise and third-party systems.

 If you’re looking for a basic system that will log your watch tour and cell checks, then GUARDIAN RFID is not for you.
 There is a more cost-effective option out there to fit your needs.
 However, if you’re looking for the total package that is the ‘one stop shop’ for everything including cell checks, round compliance, meals, headcounts, inventory, supplies, and much more, then GUARDIAN RFID is a great fit.